 Dr. Pulsipher joined the Children’s Center for Cancer and Blood Diseases as the Head of the Section of Blood and Marrow Transplantation (BMT) and as BMT Clinical Research Chair in 2015.
 He is currently group chair of the Pediatric Blood and Marrow Transplant Consortium – an 80-member international clinical trials group—and is recognized as a leading influence in the field of pediatric BMT.
 He is currently principal or co-principal investigator on six national, multi-center studies and a co-investigator on multiple additional clinical trials.
-Dr. Pulsipher has authored more than 140 articles in peer-reviewed journals including Journal of Clinical Investigation, Blood, and Nature Genetics.
-He has also written five book chapters and presented widely at national and international conferences.
+Dr. Pulsipher has authored more than 180 articles in peer-reviewed journals including New England Journal of Medicine, Journal of Clinical Oncology, Journal of Clinical Investigation, Blood, and Nature Genetics.
+He has also written twelve book chapters and presented widely at national and international conferences.

 Stanford University School of Medicine